DreamCoder123/Cyber-Security-Questions-and-Answer/README.md

 Step 2: The server responds to the client request with SYN+ACK.

 Step 3: The client acknowledges the server’s response with ACK, and the actual data transmission begins.

+5. What is a response code?
+List them.
+HTTP response codes indicate a server’s response when a client makes a request to the server.
+It shows whether an HTTP request is completed or not.

+1xx: Informational

+The request is received, and the process is continuing.
+Some example codes are:

+100 (continue)
+101 (switching protocol)
+102 (processing)
+103 (early hints)
+2xx: Success

+The action is received, understood, and accepted successfully.
+A few example codes for this are:

+200 (OK)
+202 (accepted)
+205 (reset content)
+208 (already reported)
+3xx: Redirection

+To complete the request, further action is required to take place.
+Example codes:

+300 (multiple choice)
+302 (found)
+308 (permanent redirect)
+4xx: Client Error

+The request has incorrect syntax, or it is not fulfilled.
+Here are the example codes for this:

+400 (bad request)
+403 (forbidden)
+404 (not found)
+5xx: Server Error

+The server fails to complete a valid request.
+Example codes for this are:

+500 (internal server error)
+502 (bad gateway)
+511 (network authentication required)

+Also, check out this blog the Top Cyber Security Skills!